-Visit the Roman numeral chart and you’ll find the symbol for 50 is “L.” Lots of likable language we could toss around for the half century anniversary of B.A.S.S. but we thought we’d leverage the alliteration to highlight several key elements of the 2018 Bassmaster Classic on Lake Hartwell.
+Visit the Roman numeral chart and you’ll find the symbol for 50 is “L.” Lots of likable language we could toss around for the half century anniversary of B.A.S.S., but we thought we’d leverage the alliteration to highlight several key elements of the 2018 GEICO Bassmaster Classic presented by DICK'S Sporting Goods on Lake Hartwell.

 Leaping right in, let’s look at this list.

 Last time: Suffice it to say that 2015 saw local fave Casey Ashley win on a different Hartwell.
 The late-February event — one of the coldest Classics on record — saw a mostly deep, offshore event yield the winning weight to Ashley’s underspin.

 A good showing, but it’s going to be a different scene this time around.
 For one thing, we’ll arrive about a month later; a fact that could dramatically vary the Classic’s weather patterns.
 While March could still see some mighty cold weather, it may also gift competitors with a prespawn-prompting warmup.